 The Medical School AMCAS application deadline is October 15.

 After initial screening of applications, selected candidates who have indicated an interest in the MD/PhD program will be invited to visit the medical school and interview with both the MD/PhD Committee and School of Medicine Admissions Committee.
 Exceptional candidates will be contacted to arrange a full day of interviews with members of the M.D./Ph.D.
 Advisory Committee.
 The MD/PhD interviews will be set up for the day prior to the Medical School Interview.

 Research experience is an important aspect of the MD/PhD interviews, and you should be prepared to discuss why you would like to be a physician/scientist, along with your interests and goals.
 Upon completion of the interviews, your application and interview evaluations will be reviewed by the M.D./Ph.D.
 Advisory Committee.
 Follow-up and feedback information will be made available to M.D./Ph.D. applicants as soon as possible after the interview.
 Final candidate selection should be made by March of the matriculation year.
 If you are not offered a position in the M.D./Ph.D. program, you must contact the School of Medicine to let them know if you want to be considered for the Regular M.D. program only.

 It is also possible for students currently enrolled in medical school to be admitted to the M.D./Ph.D.
 Program.
-Interested students should contact one of the Associate Directors of the M.D./Ph.D.
-Program.
+Interested students should contact the Co-Director of the M.D./Ph.D.
+Program, Dr. Russell Salter.